Key Takeaway

 If you decide on having a team in cost-effective areas, like the Czech Republic or India, you are likely to spend less on development.

-However, you should be aware that somewhere down the line you could encounter problems with time zones or communication.
+However, you should be aware that somewhere down the line you could encounter problems

 So, it comes to the need to find the fine line between quality and the cost at which your team can deliver the best without cutting the quality.